Guantanamo prisoners tuned in for Obama-Romney debate

-GUANTANAMO BAY U.S. NAVAL BASE, Cuba, Oct 23 (Reuters) - A few dozen Guantanamo prisoners were among the millions who tuned in for the U.S. presidential debate on Monday night.
+GUANTANAMO BAY U.S. NAVAL BASE, Cuba (Reuters) - A few dozen Guantanamo prisoners were among the millions who tuned in for the U.S. presidential debate on Monday night.

 Two cellblocks watched on television as Democratic President Barack Obama and his Republican challenger Mitt Romney squared off in Boca Raton, Florida.
 Another cellblock followed a radio broadcast, a military spokeswoman said.